Dr. Thomas WoleverPrincipal Scientist and Medical Director

 Dr. Wolever’s research interests centre on the effects of dietary carbohydrates on human physiology and metabolism.
 Perhaps best known for his work on the glycaemic index, which was as first developed by Dr. David Jenkins and Dr. Wolever in 1981, he has written or co-authored over 340 papers in peer-reviewed scientific journals, and also authored a book entitled: The Glycaemic Index: A Physiological Classification of Dietary Carbohydrate.

 In 1997, Dr. Wolever co-founded Glycaemic Index Testing, Inc. to provide confidential GI testing services to industry.
 In order to cope with the increased demand for GI testing and to provide a wider range of clinical research services, Glycemic Index Laboratories, Inc. was formed in 2004.
-Dr. Wolever serves as President and Medical Director of INQUIS Clinical Research.
+Dr. Wolever serves as Principal Scientist and Medical Director of INQUIS Clinical Research.

 Dr. Wolever is married with 3 children and enjoys orienteering, cycling and playing the recorder.

 Wolever TMS.
 Total fibre vs types and sources of fibre in subjects with and without diabetes: Role of molecular weight and viscosity.
 Bioactive Carbohydrates and Dietary Fibre.
 2023;29:100349. doi: 10.1016/j.bcdf.2023.100349.